NirVolo9/046211---Lyric-Emotion-Classifier-with-BERT/README.md

 ### Architecture Overview:
 * Backbone: bert-base-uncased pretrained language model (12 layers, 768 hidden size)
-* Input: Full lyrics are segmented into overlapping text chunks to respect BERT’s maximum sequence length of 512 tokens. --    - Distribution of chunks per sample is shown in the histogram below.
+* Input: Full lyrics are segmented into overlapping text chunks to respect BERT’s maximum sequence length of 512 tokens.
+The Distribution of chunks per sample is shown in the histogram below.
 Some samples were even split into 11 chunks.
    - Each chunk  is generated with a fixed stride to maintain context continuity.
    - Each chunk is processed independently by BERT.
    - For each original lyric (song), the final valence prediction is obtained by averaging the predictions from all chunks        belonging to the same lyric.